evolutionlandorg/docs/overview/faq/others.md

 - Or it could be some un-discovered bug, let us [know](/overview/feedback-and-support)

+## My transaction is failed, but fee is still charged, why?

+When your transaction is process on the blockchain, you need to pay for the gas.
+Even the transaction is failed, it still requires computation.
+The gas fee is charged by the miners on the blockchain, not by Evolution Land game.

 ## Why stopped at \[waiting for confirmation\]?

 There may be a "waiting for confirmation" when participating in the Land's auction/claim.
 The reason may be that the Gas fee you provide is low, and the transaction is waiting for miners to process.
 The player can choose to wait, increase the gas price, or cancel the transaction according to the transaction status at this time.

-## **Why I am missing lottery points when I bought bid land?**
+## Why am I missing lottery points when I bought bid land?

 Because of the unstable event monitoring service, sometimes the page will not be displayed in time even if the lottery points are successfully acquired.

 We recommend you to enter the lottery page to check your points, where shows you the latest accurate ones.

-## **Three apostles born were supposed to have enhancements on soil, enhancements payments were deducted from soil balance, but they were born plain, without any enhancements, what are the percentages to get enhancements, for each payment tier?
-If i pay 5 soil, what chance?**
+## Apostle enhancement resource paid, but child born not enhanced?
+What are the chances for eath tier?

-Enhancement is random, like lottery.
+Enhancement is random, based on probability.

 Pay 5 elements: 50%-lv1, 50%-0